Getting error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch didn’t close.

-It’s important to have a professional like one from Teays Valley Service Experts in Hurricane handle repairing or replacing this part.
+It’s important to have a pro like one from Teays Valley Service Experts in Hurricane work on repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

-> We want you to be absolutely content with our furnace repair in Hurricane.
+We want you to be absolutely content with our furnace repair in Hurricane.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and be more efficient.
 These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions

 Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds afterward.